 The effect is roughly the same in terms of improved minimum shutter

-speeds attainable, something in the order of up to 3 stops or 10x shutter time period.
+speeds attainable, something in the order of 3 stops or 10x shutter time period.

 better method.
 Any Olympus owner who is a very keen video user should